nise/vi-lab/README.md

 ## Features

 **Principle features**
-* let user collaborate within groups
+* enables group collaboration regarding video-related tasks
 * annotate videos in realtime
 * structure collaborative learning by defining access and widgets for collaborative task

 **Videos Annotations**
 * spatio temporal highlighting of areas inside the video
 * simultaneous media presentations, e.g. images, video, slides
-* spatio temporal hyperlinks
+* spatio temporal hyperlinks (including cyclic links)
 * let users annotate comments, chapter marks, tags or any other type of annotation.

 **Group Communication**
 * time-based user comments
 * sending message to groups and users

-**Video Assessment**
+**Video Assessment and Analysis**
-* integrate multiple choice and free form tasks into temporal structure of the video
+* Self Assessment: integrate multiple choice and free form tasks into temporal structure of the video
-* use advanded assessment types like fill-in and on-demand taks
+* Make use of advanced assessment types like fill-in and on-demand taks
+* Peer Assessment: Let users annotate question dedicated for their peers in the same or any other group
+* Regions inside the video can be selected, labeled, categorzed or described

 **Accessibility**
 * search inside the video considering annotated contents and extracted data
 * quick access content by a table of content
 * adjustable playback speed
 * zoom in to catch visual details in the moving image

-comming soon
-* let users take time-related notes while watching the video
+* play loops of a selected time range
 * provide subtitles in different languages
 * use a transcript as an alternative representation of the audiovisual media

+## comming soon
+* video analytics dash board
+* let users take time-related notes while watching the video
-* extract spatio-temporal fragments from teh video
+* extract spatio-temporal fragments from the video
 * play multi-angle videos